fergd/fergdblog/_posts/2015-07-03-Diary-of-a-meteor-app-project.markdown

 ---
 layout: post
 title: Diary Of A Meteor App Project
+subtitle: Or, A really good excuse to try out Meteor and keep track of my ridiculous habit of buying Hot Wheels cars
 permalink: diary-of-a-meteor-app-projects
 date: 2015/07/03
 categories: Web Development
 author: Christan Fergus
 published: true
 ---
-<small>Or, A really good excuse to try out Meteor and keep track of my ridiculous habit of buying Hot Wheels cars.</small>

->See the project on [Github](https://github.com/fergd/diecasttracker).
+>See the project on [Github](https://github.com/fergd/diecasttracker) and live on [Heroku](http://diecasttracker.herokuapp.com).
 {: .pulled-blockquote}

 ## Entry 1: Coming to terms ##